What is Influencer Marketing: All About Influencers

 4. Authenticity

 The success of influencer marketing is driven by its ability to feel authentic, at least far more so than traditional advertising.
-Influencers are often ordinary people who other ordinary people find easy to form relationships and engage with.
-As such, an element of trust is built up over time that can go a long way when an influencer agrees to work with your brand.
+Influencers are often ordinary people whom other ordinary people find easy to form relationships with and engage with.
+As such, an element of trust builds over time and can go a long way when an influencer agrees to work with your brand.

 5. Creativity

-The more personalized the content, the better chance it will have at success.
+The more personalized the content, the better its chances of success.
 It will make the content feel more organic.
 This personalization is what differentiates influencer marketing from traditional advertising and is what gives it such high success rates.

 5 Tips for Influencer Marketing Strategy